No win, no fee hospital negligence compensation claims

-It doesn’t matter if you were treated through the NHS or a private medical practice; if you’ve suffered negligent medical care which has aggravated your symptoms or caused unnecessary suffering, our experts can help you claim compensation from NHS trusts, private hospitals and individual healthcare professionals liable for your negligent treatment.
+It doesn’t matter if you were treated through the NHS or a private medical practice; if you’ve suffered substandard medical care which has aggravated your symptoms or caused unnecessary suffering, our experts can help you claim compensation from NHS trusts, private hospitals and individual healthcare professionals liable for your negligent treatment.

-This process differs when claiming against a private hospital.
-That’s because doctors and medical staff within independent health trusts are often self-employed, meaning that any compensation you receive will be paid by their individual insurer — not through the hospital.
+This process differs when claiming against a private hospital (this does not include NHS treatment undertaken at a private hospital).
+That’s because doctors and medical staff within independent health trusts are often self-employed, meaning that any compensation you receive will be paid by their individual indemnifier — usually not through the hospital.